rhmaxdotorg/pulsechain-validator/README.md

 If you want to look at lighthouse debug logs (similar to geth)

 ```
-$ journalctl -u lighthouse-beacon.service (with -f to get the latest logs OR without the get the beginning)
+$ journalctl -u lighthouse-beacon.service (with -f to get the latest logs OR without it to get the beginning logs)
 $ journalctl -u lighthouse-validator.service
 ```